mariam-2324/Data-analysis_visualization/README.md

 This project heavily relies on the following technologies and libraries for its implementation [i]:
 •
-## Tech Stack:
+## Tech Stack:🐍

 Python 3.13.7 [i]
 •
-### Libraries Used:
+### Libraries Used:🎒

-◦
-Pandas: For data manipulation and analysis, including reading datasets and converting them to CSV format [i].
+ *Pandas: For data manipulation and analysis, including reading datasets and converting them to CSV format.
-◦
-NumPy: For numerical operations and mathematical functions [i].
+ *NumPy: For numerical operations and mathematical functions [i].
-◦
-Matplotlib: For creating static, animated, and interactive visualisations in Python, specifically used for line plots and scatter plots, among other graph types [i].
+ *Matplotlib: For creating static, animated, and interactive visualisations in Python, specifically used for line plots and scatter plots, among other graph types [I].

-Google Stock Performance Analysis
+Google Stock Performance Analysis🚡
 Based on the visual representation of Google's stock price over a period, the following key observations can be made:
-•

 Overall Trend: Long-term Growth Followed by a Sharp Decline: The graph illustrates that Google's stock price experienced a period of sustained long-term growth, which was subsequently followed by a significant decline.

-## Importance of Python libraries.
+## Importance of Python libraries.📚

 The project on Google stock market rates heavily leverages several powerful Python libraries for data handling and graphical representation.
 These libraries are fundamental to the implementation and analysis within this project.
 The primary Python libraries utilised are: